-Trastuzumab is used to treat certain type of breast cancer or stomach cancer.
+Trastuzumab is used in the treatment of breast cancer and stomach cancer.

 How it works

 Trastuzumab belongs to a class of drugs called monoclonal antibodies.
 It acts on the surface of specific cancer cells and inhibits its growth.

 Common side effects